 Wearing seatbelts should be accompanied by responsible driving, proper vehicle maintenance, and other measures to help lower the risk of a fatal crash.

 Head-on Collisions Account for 29% of Passenger Vehicle Occupant Deaths

 Undoubtedly, other than pedestrians and cyclists, passenger vehicle occupants are the most at risk on roads.
 In two-vehicle accidents involving a truck and a passenger vehicle, 29% of passenger vehicle occupant deaths were due to head-on collisions.
 In accidents where passenger vehicles rear-ended the truck or were side-struck, the death rate for both stood at 24% and 13%, respectively.

-Loaded-Tractor Trailers Require Up to 40% More Space to Stop
+Loaded Tractor-Trailers Require Up to 40% More Space to Stop

 One of the challenges of being a large truck driver is that the vehicles are somewhat more prone to accidents, but you have less time to react.
 This is primarily due to the size and weight of trucks.
-With loaded tractor-trailers, 40% more space is needed for it to come to a stop compared to passenger vehicles.
+With loaded tractor-trailers, 40% more space is needed for them to come to a stop compared to passenger vehicles.
 This means that the drivers should be extremely focused at all times as they have less time to react.

 Tractor-Trailer Trucks Cause 46% more Fatalities Compared to Single Unit Trucks

 The weight and size of a vehicle significantly affect its maneuverability and stability.
 This is why trucks are more susceptible to accidents than passenger vehicles.
 This observation is also evident among different-sized trucks.
 In comparison with single-unit trucks, tractor-trailer trucks contributed 46% more fatalities in 2018.